scrapinghub/web-poet/docs/page-objects/layouts.rst

-You may use :class:`~web_poet.pages.MultiLayoutPage` as a base class for your multi-layout page object class, so you only need to implement the :class:`~web_poet.pages.MultiLayoutPage.layout` method that determines which page object to use.
+You may use :class:`~web_poet.pages.MultiLayoutPage` as a base class for your multi-layout page object class, so you only need to implement the :class:`~web_poet.pages.MultiLayoutPage.get_layout` method that determines which page object to use.
 For example:

 .. code-block:: python